TorchDR/TorchDR/README.md

 pip install torchdr
 ```

-`TorchDR` does not install `faiss-gpu` or `pykeops` by default.
+:warning: `TorchDR` does not install `faiss-gpu` or `pykeops` by default.
 You need to install them separately to use the corresponding backends.

 *   **Faiss (Recommended)**: For the fastest k-NN computations, install [Faiss](https://github.com/facebookresearch/faiss).
 Please follow their [official installation guide](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md).
 A common method is using `conda`:
     ```bash